Degree Administrators

 Proposal

-The proposal needs to include the following and submitted to the PhD degree administrator in Architecture Headquarters:
+The proposal needs to include the following and submitted to the PhD degree administrator in the Department:

-The approved and signed thesis proposal must be attached to the research-in-absentia proposal before the latter is submitted to the dean of graduate students.
+The approved and signed thesis proposal must be attached to the research-in-absentia proposal before the latter is submitted to the Department and subsequently, the Office of the Dean for Graduate Education (ODGE).

 1